 This is an excellent book and should be in the personal library of every African American.
 Mr. Harper explores how male/female relationships among African American have devolved into its chaotic and inoperable state as well as what we need to do to restore the cornerstone of our community, the black family.
 A very interesting read which is as much of a personal journey for the reader as it was for Mr. Harper.
 I highly recommend!

 We protect our wounds for a reason- to prevent us from experiencing more pain.
-The problem is, by not exposing them to be properly treated; we in turn create our “fear dance” that he talks about, causing more and more relational issues.
+The problem is, by not exposing them to be properly treated; we, in turn, create our “fear dance” that he talks about, causing more and more relational issues.
 Read it only if you are ready and willing to let your wounds be exposed.
 It always hurts exposing a wound to the air for observation and proper treatment, but without allowing the Healer to properly heal it, we do ourselves and our relationships a disservice.
-Highly recommend but you must be ready to want to change.

 In this paradigm-shifting book, Gary Smalley unravels the DNA of relationships: we are made for three great relationships—with God, others, and ourselves—and all relationships involve choice.
 Gary exposes a destructive relationship dance that characterizes nearly every relationship conflict, and he offers five new dance steps that will revolutionize relationships.
 “The DNA of Relationships, ” the cornerstone book in Gary Smalley’s relationship campaign, will revolutionize your marriage, family, friendships, and work relationships.

 This book is amazing!
 It gives great insight and shows the male and female perspective of relationships.
 It Gave great insight for women, men, and couples on how to make changes for themselves to help them become a better partner or individual.
-The book even has some spiritual/religious basis for becoming a better partner and couple.
-Quick read that delivered the necessary message without all the extra colorful language.
+A quick read that delivered the necessary message without all the extra colorful language.
 I would recommend it to those who are single or in a relationship!

 “Love understands that hurt people hurt people, but it has hope that if given the chance, healed people can heal people.” -Rob Hill Sr